Israeli strikes in Gaza kill 3 senior militants, 10 others

 The military said the three targeted men had been responsible for recent rocket fire toward Israel.

+In its statement, the group said the wives of the three commanders were killed, but witnesses and family members said the wives of only two commanders were killed.
+The Palestinian Health Ministry said the 13 dead included four women and four children.

-The Russian diplomatic delegation in Ramallah, in the West Bank, said that one of the men killed, Jamal Khaswan, was a Russian national, and that his wife and son were also killed in the airstrike.
+The Russian diplomatic delegation in Ramallah, in the West Bank, said that one of the men killed, Jamal Khaswan, was a Russian national, and that his wife and son were also killed.
 Khaswan was a dentist who lived downstairs from Izzeldeen in Gaza City.

-The Israeli airstrikes drew condemnation from Palestinian Prime Minister Mohammed Shtayyeh, Jordan's foreign ministry and the Egyptian government, which often brokers between Israel and Palestinian militant groups in the Gaza Strip.
+The Israeli airstrikes drew condemnation from Palestinian Prime Minister Mohammed Shtayyeh, Jordan's foreign ministry and the Egyptian government, which often mediates between Israel and Palestinian militant groups in the Gaza Strip.

 Tor Wennesland, the U.N. envoy to the Mideast, said he was “deeply alarmed" and condemned the civilian deaths, calling on all sides “to exercise maximum restraint.”